tikokito123/Go-authenticate/ReadME.md

 3. create a .txt file and leave it empty for commiting a change...```git add.``` ```git commit -m "Hello-world"``` to the repo, ```git push```

+## deploy with your local machine

+To deploy the app with your local machine you will need terraform, and your AWS credentials!

+1. make sure you are in the terraform directory